dumptcp/golangwebserver/README.md

 sudo nft flush ruleset
 ```

-Can help with gain more performance
+Can help gain more performance (run it before starting the server):

 ```bash
 ulimit -n 999999;ulimit -u unlimited;ulimit -e unlimited;ulimit -r unlimited
 ```

 ---

 - This is a **static** server.
 It serves HTML, CSS, JS, images, and other files.
 It does **not** run PHP, Python, or any other server-side code.
 - If you update a file while using `cache-all`, you may need to clear your browser cache or Cloudflare cache to see the change.
 - `cache-assets-only` is the safest choice for most people.

+---

 ## License